sasakiassociates/nw-me/README.md

 });
 ```

+And example S3 deployment module is included (commented out) in the "index.js" file.

 ### Behind the scenes

 1. If the `editing` folder is empty, all files from `original` are copied to `edit`